 Excitement is a natural emotion we feel when we find out that any city we visit has great public murals.
 We visited York, Pennsylvania, and quickly learned of a neighborhood near downtown where it's easy to find the majority of modern York murals in the city.
 We're revealing the photo-worthy works of street art we found and precisely where you can find them too.

 The Neighborhood Where You Can Find These Modern York Murals

 Luckily the best murals we saw in York were all in one area: the Royal Square District.
-There’s several more photo realistic murals around downtown York that are part of a historic mural trail developed in the 1990s.
-They were all created in a similar style and we recommend visiting those as part of a 2 Day York Itinerary.
+There are several more photo-realistic murals around downtown York that are part of a historic mural trail developed in the 1990s.
+They were all created in a similar style and we recommend visiting those as part of a 2-Day York Itinerary.
 But we gravitate towards modern murals that are unique to the style of each artist and were thrilled to see these.

-Royal Square is named after some of the neighborhood’s intersecting streets, which includes Princess, King and Duke.
-It’s a very walkable neighborhood whose area is just a few blocks.
+Royal Square is named after some of the neighborhood's intersecting streets, which include Princess, King, and Duke.
+It's a very walkable neighborhood whose area is just a few blocks.

 The trendiest, most photo-worthy murals (dare we say Tik Tok and Instagram worthy too?) in York are here and we're excited to share them with you.

 We drove about 15 minutes from our Heritage Hills Resort hotel to the Royal Square District.
 We were doubting we were heading in the right direction as we began driving through many blocks of run-down neighborhoods.